Virginia Cavaliers men's basketball: History

 The Wahoos, as they are unofficially known, began their history under the tutelage of a Welshman and American immigrant known best as "Pop", Henry Lannigan.
 Lannigan began the program in 1905 after training Olympic Games hopefuls in track and field and quickly brought the basketball program into near-dominant form.
-He led the Cavaliers to a perfect record of 17–0 in 1914-15 and a Southern Conference title in its inaugural season of 1921–22.
+He led the Cavaliers to a perfect record of 17–0 in 1914–15 and a Southern Conference title in its inaugural season of 1921–22.
 After reaching prominence the team was invited to help the nationally known Kentucky Wildcats showcase their new Alumni Gymnasium.
 Virginia dominated Kentucky, 29–16.
 Inviting Kentucky back to Memorial Gymnasium in 1928, Virginia again won, 31–28.
-Lannigan's record of 254–95 (.728) held the Virginia record for best career winning percentage by a head coach until finally surpassed by a man who was hired 104 years after he started the program.
+Lannigan held the Virginia record for best career winning percentage by a head coach (254–95 (.728)) until he was surpassed by Tony Bennett, who was hired 104 years after the start of the program.

 After Lannigan's sudden death in 1930 and with limited administration interest at the onset of the Great Depression, Virginia basketball did not maintain its momentum into the next several decades.
 Buzzy Wilkinson scored 32.1 points per game in 1954–55 and is still the all-time ACC leader in scoring per game for both the single-season and career (28.1) categories.
 He was selected by the Boston Celtics in the 1955 NBA draft.
 Unfortunately, Virginia teams of the era were not as great at defense and high scoring did not lead to many wins.
 Likewise, Barry Parkhill was named ACC Men's Basketball Player of the Year in 1971–72 and was drafted in the first round by the Portland Trail Blazers but the program had not regained its early standing.